ELITEv5/SunPLS/Documents/redemptions.md

 They:

-- create a guaranteed minimum value for SunPLS
+- create arbitrage incentives that pressure market price toward R
-- prevent prolonged price deviations below equilibrium
+- reduce prolonged price deviations below equilibrium
 - remove excess supply from circulation
 - maintain confidence in the system

 Without redemptions, a collateralized stable asset could trade below its intrinsic value for extended periods.

-Redemptions eliminate this possibility.
+Redemptions create continuous arbitrage pressure that works to correct such deviations.

 ---

 # Redemption Price

-The redemption price is determined by the **equilibrium price `R`** maintained by the Controller.
+The redemption price is determined by the **equilibrium value `R`** maintained by the Controller.

 ```
 Redemption Rate = 1 / R